 Buying property overseas is now the norm in housing ownership, and many buyers look to real estate investment in Turkey.
 Presenting itself as one of the most desirable places to own a place in the sun, thousands of people have purchased apartments and villas across the country.
 Some buy just to use it as a summer holiday home, others for permanent living in their retirement year.

 But it also catches the attention of real estate investors looking to cash in on buy-to-let potential and capital appreciation.
-To prove its popularity, we need only look at housing sales for the last year.
-In 2019, 45,500 houses were sold to various nationalities.
-This was a 14.7% increase year-on-year.
-But for what reasons are house buyers looking at Turkey?
+To prove its popularity, we need only look at annual housing sales.
+Every year, roughly 45,500 houses are sold to various nationalities.
+But why are house buyers looking at Turkey?
 Two driving factors lure in buyers, and they are a lucrative exchange rate and Turkey’s citizenship by investment scheme.
 Specific other reasons add to the lure.

 Real Estate Investment in Turkey